One I/O Module. Thousands of Unique Field I/O Combinations

 Doing the math

-To begin with, GRV-R7-MM1001-10 offers 10 software-configurable channels.
+To begin with, GRV-R7-MM1001-10 (or MM2) offers 10 software-configurable channels.
 That means no DIP switches or jumpers.
 It’s all done through the browser-based groov Manage interface.

 The math starts when you consider that each of the first eight channels supports multiple I/O signal types and functions: